mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/24_task_reference_tab.md

 - **Reference Only**, create a task to process Reference tables only.
 Do not include entities in the task.
 - **Both - reference and entities**, create and process both entities and Reference tables.

-When selecting **Reference Only** or **Both - reference and entities** modes the **Reference** tab is added to the Task window:
+When selecting **Reference Only** or **Both - reference and entities** modes the **Reference** tab is added to the Task window.

-Extract tasks extract **Reference tables** from the source environment and stores them in **Cassandra DB**.
+Extract tasks extract **Reference tables** from a source environment and store them in **Cassandra DB**.
 Load tasks select data in Reference tables from the Cassandra DB and load them to the target environment.

 Unlike LUIs, a Load task does not activate an extraction from the source environment.
 Therefore, Reference tables must be loaded into Cassandra by the Extract task before loading them to the target.